Frequently asked questions

 What are specific diseases?

-Specific diseases (SD) are slow moving diseases such as kidney stones and cataract which are generally unknown to the patient.
-Unless waived off, they are subject to blanket waiting period of 2 years regardless of patient aware/unaware of these conditions.
+Specific diseases (SD) are slow moving diseases where patients undergo planned surgeries such as removal of kidney stones and cataract.
+In many cases, the patient is even unaware that he is suffering from such health conditions and it does not bother him in short term unless the health condition aggravates.
+Unless waived off, these specific diseases are subject to blanket waiting period of 2 years regardless of patient aware/unaware of these conditions.
 An indicative list of such diseases are as follows:

 What is room rent restriction?